tannercooperIMEG/SkySpark/clients/ICCLOS/README.md

 b.
 In the email is included total calculated utility cost and how that compares to past utility usages for ICCLOS
 5. Laura/Tanner indicates approval and we move to task 2

-2. Monthly Usages & Allocations for Tom to Review
+## Monthly Usages & Allocations for Tom to Review
-This task will run the same function as Item 1, but now include Tom Boyle as a recipient to approve.
+This task will run the same function as Process 1, but now include Tom Boyle as a recipient to approve.